The Malila people have had the New Testament in their language since 2020. Translation work may be over, but that is just the beginning

 But Bible translation isn’t just about the actual act of translation; there’s no point in doing all the translation work, only for the precious books to sit on dusty shelves in church vestries.

-Image of a group of men listening to the Scriptures on an audio player Listening to the Scriptures on an audio player
+Image of a group of men listening to the Scriptures on an audio player Using audio players to listen to Scriptures is common worldwide, not just among the Malila community

 ‘It touches their hearts in a special way’